Global Education, Teaching Resources

 As a class, consider setting aside time to clean up litter around the school buildings or at a nearby green space.
 As a family, create memories in nature by planting flowers on your patio, bird watching, or taking your child on a hike or nature walk.
 On a more regular basis, make sure students and children are playing outside and exploring their environments.
 The more that we value the world we live in, the more invested we are to take care of it.

-Global citizens reflect on their own actions and attitudes and how those have been shaped over time.
+Global leaders reflect on their own actions and attitudes and how those have been shaped over time.
 They take responsibility for their perspectives and push themselves to learn more about the world.
 Encourage your students to consider how they use the Earth’s resources in their day-to-day lives.
 Ask them to tally up their water usage by hand as a math exercise, or use a calculator like this one to find out their household water consumption, and compare it to the national average to gain perspective.

 As a class, see how many gallons of water you can collectively save by changing your regular habits.
 Students can choose to take action to reduce their water usage individually or as a family at home; for example, taking shorter baths or showers, helping parents wash their car by hand with a bucket and water hose instead of at a car wash, or installing a rain barrel for the home garden.